 The mere fact that the ultimate decision appears undesirable from today's vantage point does not mean it will appear undesirable tomorrow.
 After all, if we take that final step when the time arrives, it must look desirable at that time.
-The slipperv slope argument appears to privilege the current over the future point of view, ruling out the possibility that new values will exist at the moment of decision.
+The slippery slope argument appears to privilege the current over the future point of view, ruling out the possibility that new values will exist at the moment of decision.

 The creeping of the slippery slope argument into global politics may be generally, although not specifically, and largely although not exclusively, and indirectly although not necessarily directly, traced to different realists.
 They seem to have bought the idea - although to different degrees - that outside the state, there is no morality or outside the state, there is no justice.
 But specifically, the source of the slippery slope argument in global politics may be traced to the idea of the paramountcy of national interest.
-As I explained in the penultimate chapter, paramountcy of national interest is the idea that the pursuit of national interest, sometimes 'by any means necessary' and at other times with 'all options open', allows states to deploy the slippery slope argument when it favours them.
-When the status quo favours a state and promotes its national interest, then such state may use the slippery slope argument to ensure that the status quo is unchanged even when the status quo is neither the most theoretically plausible nor the most practically possible and of course not the most morally reasonable, option available.
+As I explained in the penultimate chapter, paramountcy of national interest is the idea that the pursuit of national interest, sometimes 'by any means necessary' and at other times with 'all options open', allows states to deploy the slippery slope argument to ensure that the status quo is unchanged even when the status quo is neither the most theoretically plausible nor the most practically possible and of course not the most morally reasonable, option available.